 Breakfast at McGill’s

+Mountain air, snow sports, and summer hikes tend to create hearty appetites.
 McGill’s, located on Elk Avenue, delivers with an extensive breakfast menu featuring eggs, omelets, Benedicts, pastries and their famous “scromlettes” — scrambled egg dishes piled over crispy potatoes.
+Skip the toast and order one of their mile-high biscuits instead.

-Shopping on Elk Avenue
+Dining in Town and Shopping on Elk Avenue

-Before leaving town, spend some time exploring Elk Avenue, the colorful main street that gives Crested Butte so much of its personality.
+After an adventuresome morning, head back into town for lunch and shopping on Elk Avenue, the colorful main street that gives Crested Butte so much of its personality.

 A few favorites include:

-• RedLine Gallery – showcasing local artists, photography, ceramics and paintings
+- RedLine Gallery – showcasing local artists, photography, ceramics and paintings

-• Björkstam Hat Co. – where owner Elle Truax can craft a custom hat (appointments recommended)
+- Björkstam Hat Co. – where owner Elle Truax can craft a custom hat (appointments recommended)

-• Favor the Kind – a stylish boutique offering apparel and artisan gifts
+- Favor the Kind – a stylish boutique offering apparel and artisan gifts

-• Pfister’s Handworks – the perfect stop for Crested Butte souvenirs and logo gear
+- Pfister’s Handworks – the perfect stop for Crested Butte souvenirs and logo gear

 Pick up a memento before heading home — chances are you’ll already be planning your next visit.